alpaDrive/server/README.md

 * Setup Guide
    * Prerequisites
    * Installation Instructions

+## What's this?
+In order for the core functionalities to work, there should be a central messaging platform where users & vehicles can connect to and communicate with each other, in a secure yet performant way.
+This server is the means for doing so

+### Role in the stack
+This server is the backbone of the alpaDrive system.
+It has the following core functionalities & duties in the stack as a whole:
+* Act as a central messaging platform for users & vehicles
+* Provide a central storage mechanism for storing all user & vehicle data including logs in an organized manner
+* Expose an abstracted endpoint set for easy front end development

+### Architectural Overview

 ## Routes
 Routes are mainly for starting a connection with the server.
 For instance, registering vehicles and users, creating, joining & leaving rooms, etc a.k.a the generic boring stuff.
 Sadly, we can't skip it.
 There is no magic that will manage the boring stuff for us.
 1. ### Signup